ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 - IRRADIANCE_CONST is 0.19 as calculated as above

 ## Custom Symbol
-The LCD only have 8 locations 0-7 for custom chars in the CGRAM.
+- The LCD only have 8 locations 0-7 for custom chars in the CGRAM.
-User can custom any symbol for 5x8 dots or 5x10 dots font size.
+- User can custom any symbol for 5x8 dots or 5x10 dots font size.
-For 5x8 dots font size, user can fully use the 2 line in LCD to put the created custom symbol.
+- For 5x8 dots font size, user can fully use the 2 line in LCD to put the created custom symbol.
-For 5x10 dots font size, user can only use 1 line to display the created custom symbol.
+- For 5x10 dots font size, user can only use 1 line to display the created custom symbol.
+- To display a custom symbol on LCD screen, first sketch a symbol in the form of 8 row and 5 column or 10 row and 5 column, depends on what font size to use.
+A simple custom symbol was show in below, the __black__ colour box represent _1_, while __white__ colour represent _0_, transform these binary number into a hex form.
+Then this hex number was saved into CGRAM, and the LCD only can save up to 8 symbol because it only contains 8 locations to save in CGRAM.

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/custom%20symbol.png)

-## Result
+## :bell: Result
 From the code, this is the result will show.

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/result.PNG)

-## References
+## :books: References
 1. OPT101 Monolithic Photodiode and Single-Supply Transimpedance Amplifier manual, [Link](http://www.ti.com/lit/ds/symlink/opt101.pdf)
 2. HD44780U (LCD-II) manual, [Link](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf)
 3. RM0008 Reference manual, [Link](https://www.st.com/content/ccc/resource/technical/document/reference_manual/59/b9/ba/7f/11/af/43/d5/CD00171190.pdf/files/CD00171190.pdf)